($671) Cost to ship a car from Cincinnati, OH to Kansas City, MO

 The time of the year

-Seasonal demand and weather conditions in both Cincinnati and Kansas City can impact car shipping prices.
+The time of year and weather conditions in Cincinnati and Kansas City play a major role in determining car shipping rates.

 Snowfall and freezing weather is common in the winters and severe thunderstorms may happen in the warmer months.